COVID-19 guidance from Back to Life

 This page contains our requirements for resuscitation training in response to the coronavirus pandemic.

-IMPORTANT!
-These requirements are subject to change as the guidance changes.
+IMPORTANT: The following requirements are subject to change as the guidance changes.
 Updates to this guidance will be added accordingly.

 This guidance is based on (and exceeds) the recommendations from the Resuscitation Council.